steelbrain/motion/README.md

 motion
 ```

-To build your app bundle
+To build your production bundle:

 ```bash
 motion build